-ZIOC is pleased with the current operating budget expectations for the Project for 2019 and expects the Project Team to continue to deliver on work programmes as planned.
+ZIOC is pleased with the current operating budget expectations for the Project for 2020 and expects the Project Team to continue to deliver on work programmes as planned.

-Similar to the Funding Agreement for 2018 project expenditure, Glencore and ZIOC have agreed a 2019 Project Work Programme and Budget for the Project of US\$1.3m plus US\$0.1m of discretionary spend dependent on certain workstreams requiring capital.
-ZIOC has agreed to contribute towards this work programme and budget an amount comprising US\$0.6m plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2019 under the 2019 Funding Agreement is US\$0.7m in total.
-In the event that a decision is taken to allocate capital to more extensive product tests or study work, additional funding may be required.
+Glencore and ZIOC have agreed a 2020 Project Work Programme and Budget for the Project of up to US\$1.3m plus US\$0.1m of discretionary spend.
+ZIOC has agreed to contribute towards Q1 - Q3 of this work programme and budget an amount comprising US\$0.4m of which \$0.2m has already been funded (with a further potential commitment of up to US\$0.2m on finalisation of the Q4 figures) plus 49.99% of all discretionary items approved jointly with Glencore.
+Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2020 under the 2020 Funding Agreement is as described above.